Chart Color Schemes

 AreaSearch analysis places Mount Helena well above average for employment performance across multiple indicators

-Mining shows particularly strong specialization, with an employment share 1.5 times the regional level.
-Conversely, professional & technical services show lower representation at 5.1% compared to the regional average of 8.2%.
-Employment opportunities locally may be limited as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment levels increased by 1.7%, labour force increased by 2.1%, causing the unemployment rate to rise by 0.4 percentage points.
-In contrast, Greater Perth experienced employment growth of 2.9% and labour force growth of 3.0%.
-State-level data from 25-Nov-25 shows WA employment contracted by 0.27%, with an unemployment rate at 4.6% compared to the national rate of 4.3%.
-National employment forecasts from May-25 suggest potential future demand within Mount Helena.
-National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Mount Helena's employment mix suggests local employment should increase by 5.8% over five years and 12.6% over ten years.
+However, professional & technical services had lower representation at 5.1% compared to the regional average of 8.2%.
+Employment opportunities locally appeared limited based on Census data comparing working population to resident population.
+Between September 2024 and September 2025, employment levels increased by 2.1%, while labour force grew by 2.5%, causing unemployment rate to rise by 0.4 percentage points.
+In contrast, Greater Perth saw employment growth of 2.9% and labour force growth of 3.0%.
+National employment forecasts from Jobs and Skills Australia for May-25 suggest that Mount Helena's employment should increase by 5.8% over five years and 12.6% over ten years based on industry-specific projections applied to its employment mix.

 Frequently Asked Questions - Employment